 Time runs out though and clap the lads off for a stirling effort.
 So we're off to Boreham Wood again this week, however it seems Tranmere our original midweek destination for this Tuesday have failed to beat Chelmo and are also busy.
 So weather permitting if we can't get Easty off his ban we'll have 3 games for him to put his feet up for.

 All done, it's then into the party and the night is drunk away in typical style before tipping out at the normal "Could you all just please fuck off home" juncture.
 With others electing to head towards O'Niells to try & continue the festivities, I take my leave and instead head out into GGL to sort myself out an Uber.
 This sadly takes longer than expected due to an update on the app that has made it completely unfathomable.
-Then almost by chance rather than intent, I've got transport home with a nice man from Marrakech.
+Then suddenly almost by chance rather than intent, I've got transport home with a nice man from Marrakech.